 After specifying all analysis conditions, launch the Genome Enhancer analysis by clicking on the Start analysis button.
 This will take you to the last step of the wizard called See report.

-Please note that the analysis task along with the report generation procedure can take up to several hours to complete, so you will have to wait for the results to be obtained.
+Please note that the analysis process along with the report generation procedure take several hours to complete, so you will have to wait for the results to be obtained.
+You can close the browser once the analysis was launched, there is no need to keep the Genome Enhancer tab open when the analysis is running.
+When your analysis will be finished, Genome Enhancer will send you an email notification.

 This is the last step of the Genome Enhancer wizard.